HOUSTON TEXANS

 Jaguars' revised game-by game prediction

-Here's how Jacksonville reporter Michael DiRocco sees the season playing out.
+Here's how Jacksonville reporter Michael DiRocco sees the

 DATE